 In the scaler mode, a substantial portion of the rate recorded by Milagro (and Milagrito) is due to muons, and an integral measurement above threshold is performed.
 These data provide an excellent high energy complement to the network of neutron monitors, which has been, and continues to be, a major contributor to our understanding of solar energetic particle acceleration and cosmic rays.
-With Monte Carlo calculations, we estimated the effective areas of Milagrito to protons incident on the atmosphere isotropically, at zenith angles ranging from 0°-60° (Figure 1).
+With Monte Carlo calculations, we estimated the effective areas of Milagrito to protons incident on the atmosphere isotropically, at zenith angles ranging from $0^{\circ}$ - $60^{\circ}$ (Figure 1).
 The effective area curves for Milagro, which have been plotted for the sake of comparison, are for beamed protons.
 At 10 GeV, Milagro's scaler mode is at least an order of magnitude greater than the effective area of a sea level neutron monitor, with the effective area rising rapidly with energy, while Milagrito had approximately 4 times the effective area of a neutron monitor at 10 GeV.
-Based on current work, these effective area curves appear to be lower limits to the instruments' actual effective area.
-The plotted areas were calculated using Monte Carlo events whose shower cores were thrown at, or near, the Milagro pond.
-We are currently calculating the complete response of the instrument by taking into account hits on the pond which are caused by hadronic showers with cores very far (> 5 km) from the detector.
-This effect will increase the calculated effective area, but the general shape of the curve is expected to remain unchanged.

-In order to apply this area to an analysis of an observed rate, pressure, temperature, and other diurnal corrections must be applied to the ground level scaler rate (6).
+Pressure, temperature, and other diurnal corrections must be applied to the ground level scaler rate (6).
 We have begun to determine these correction factors for Milagro/Milagrito, and we find them to be reasonably consistent with past work with muon telescopes (7).
 However, these corrections are less important for transient (i.e. solar) events that rise above background quickly and have short durations.